rstudio/visual-markdown-editing/docs/intro.md

 -   Tight integration with source editing (editing location and undo/redo state are preserved when switching between modes).

-Visual mode currently supports executing R and Python code chunks in the console, but does not yet provide R code intelligence (e.g. code completion) or inline chunk output.
+Visual mode currently supports executing R and Python code chunks in the console, but does not yet provide R code intelligence (e.g. code completion), RStudio keyboard shortcuts, or inline chunk output.
 As such, the feature is aimed mostly at savvy/experienced markdown users that want more productive editing of long-form documents and less so at newer users and/or users that are primarily executing code.
 Code editing and execution features will be added in a subsequent release.

 ## Getting Started